rmassidda/cm-project-19/report.md

   \label{fig:theta}
 \end{figure}

-The same metrics have been studied also away from the extreme regions of $\theta$ for what concerns the conditioning.
+The same metrics have been studied away from the extreme regions of $\theta$ for what concerns the conditioning.
 Therefore the average results in the interval $\theta \in (\frac{\pi}{8}, \frac{3\pi}{8})$, also introducing the standard Newton method in the comparison, are reported in table \ref{table:theta_narrow}.
 As seen in figure \ref{fig:theta_narrow_time} in such interval the execution time is constant for each method.